ACCESS-Community-Hub/PyEarthTools/packages/documentation/docs/models/index.md

 ???+ info "Live Data"

-    `edit.models` uses the `cdsapi` provided by ECMWF to get live ERA5 data, but this will require some set up.
+    `pyearthtools.models` uses the `cdsapi` provided by ECMWF to get live ERA5 data, but this will require some set up.

     Following the steps outlined here [cdsapi](https://github.com/ecmwf/cdsapi)